Probing potential redshift-dependent systematics in the Hubble tension: Model-independent $H_0$ constraints from DESI R2: Conclusion

 \section{Conclusion}

-In this study, we have developed a fully model-independent approach to measure the Hubble constant using the latest cosmological observations.
-By combining DESI DR2 BAO data with cosmic chronometer $H(z)$ measurements and Pantheon Plus SN Ia samples through GPR method, we have obtained robust constraints on $H_0$ at five distinct redshifts without assuming any specific cosmological model or relying on sound horizon calibration.
-Our methodology carefully accounts for all observational uncertainties and correlations, including the complete covariance structure of BAO measurements and the smoothing effects introduced by the reconstruction process.
+{In this study, we have developed a cosmological model-independent approach to measure the Hubble constant using the latest cosmological observations.
+While our method builds upon the SN Ia relative distance relation calibrated by SH0ES through the $a_B$ parameter, we provide an independent geometric calibration using DESI DR2 BAO data with cosmic chronometer $H(z)$ measurements as a conceptually distinct pathway to determine the absolute distance scale.
+Our methodology carefully accounts for all observational uncertainties and correlations, including the complete covariance structure of BAO measurements and the smoothing effects introduced by the reconstruction process.}

-Our analysis reveals several important findings.
-First, we observe a clear redshift evolution in the Hubble constant measurements, with values increasing from $H_0 = 65.72 \pm 1.99~\mathrm{km~s^{-1}~Mpc^{-1}}$ (3.0\% precision) at z=0.51 to $H_0 = 71.04 \pm 1.93~\mathrm{km~s^{-1}~Mpc^{-1}}$ (2.7\% precision) at z=1.321, followed by a decrease to $H_0 = 68.37 \pm 3.95~\mathrm{km~s^{-1}~Mpc^{-1}}$ (5.8\% precision) at z=1.484.
-Second, the weighted combination of all measurements yields $\hat{H}_0 = 69.0 \pm 1.0~\mathrm{km~s^{-1}~Mpc^{-1}}$ (1.4\% precision), which occupies an intermediate position between the Planck CMB result and the SH0ES local measurement, and is fully agreement with TRGB result.
-The precision of our combined measurement is comparable to that of the SH0ES result, though slightly lower than the Planck constraint due to the model-independent nature of our approach.
-Third, we identify significant correlations between adjacent redshift bins, with correlation coefficients ranging from $\rho = -0.033$ to $\rho = 0.26$, primarily arising from the BAO covariance structure and GPR smoothing effects.
+{Our statistical framework employs a hierarchical Monte Carlo approach that fully propagates uncertainties from Gaussian Process Regression reconstructions through to final $H_0$ estimates.
+The Bayesian combination of measurements across five redshifts yields $\hat{H}_0 = 69.29 \pm 0.81~\mathrm{km~s^{-1}~Mpc^{-1}}$ with 1.2\% precision, which occupies an intermediate position between the Planck CMB result and the SH0ES local measurement, while remaining consistent with the TRGB result.
+While visual inspection suggests a non-monotonic pattern in $H_0$ measurements across redshifts, formal statistical tests indicate that this apparent evolution does not reach conventional levels of significance ($\chi^2$ test: p = 0.208, 1.3$\sigma$; Bayesian model comparison: $\Delta\mathrm{BIC} = -1.75$, inconclusive).
+The current data are consistent with a constant $H_0$ value across the redshift range studied.}

+{The observed variations, while intriguing, may reflect the combined effects of observational uncertainties, reconstruction artifacts, and potential redshift-dependent systematics rather than fundamental evolution of the Hubble constant.
+Our approach of delivering independent constraints at multiple redshifts enables detailed investigation of such systematic effects that could contribute to the Hubble tension.}